 This page explains what happens after your VA disability appeal is remanded.
 First, we’ll cover the basics about BVA remanded decisions.
-Then, we’ll explain reasons that BVA remanded decisions happen.
+Then, we’ll explain the reasons that BVA remanded decisions happen.
 The third section covers what happens after the BVA remand is issued.
 The final section is our most frequently asked questions about VA disability appeal remands.

 If you need help after reading the article below, you can always get a free VA disability claim consultation by clicking here.